COMMITTED TO THE SUSTAINABLE DEVELOPMENT GOALS

-- Iberdrola is a member of and/or takes part in programmes and initiatives both at the global level and in the different countries where it operates.
+- Iberdrola is a member of and/or takes part in programs and initiatives both at the global level and in the different countries in which it operates.

-- The Chair for the Sustainable Development Goals, at the Centre for Innovation in Technologies for Human Development, of the Technical University of Madrid (itdUPM), is a strategic tool to address the challenges of the international sustainability agenda.
-This Chair is configured as a space for shared learning and support for the implementation of the ODS in Iberdrola.
+- The Chair for the Sustainable Development Goals, at the Centre for Innovation in Technologies for Human Development, of the Technical University of Madrid (itdUPM), is a strategic tool used to address the challenges of the international sustainability agenda.
+This chair is configured as a shared learning space and a means to support the implementation of the SDGs in Iberdrola.

-Iberdrola has signed agreements with government bodies and NGOs to prevent interrupting power supplies to customers in a situation of vulnerability.
+Iberdrola has signed agreements with public administrations and NGOs to prevent interrupting power supplies to customers in a situation of vulnerability.
 The agreements now cover 100% of customers.

 Goal 3: Good health and well-being

 The company has set a target of zero accidents.
-To achieve this target and to promote better safety conditions in the workplace it has a strategic plan for Occupational Health and Safety.
+It has a designed and implemented a Strategic Occupational Health and Safety Plan to achieve this target and to promote better safety conditions at the workplace.

 Goal 4: Quality education*

-The Group's contribution to this goal is materialised through the investment of 6 million euros in training, masters and doctoral scholarships in Spanish and international universities, the promotion of training for employees, with 46 hours of training per employee in 2016, corporate volunteering projects, and the work of its various foundations.
+The company's contribution to this goal is materialised through the investment of 3.7 million euros in the research grant and scholarship program for the 2017-2018 academic year, in addition to promoting corporate training, with 42 hours of training per employee in 2017, in addition to its corporate volunteering projects, and the work of its foundations.

 Goal 5: Gender equality*